RaphaelIT7/gmod-holylib/README.md

 If called on a invalid object, it will return `VProfCounter [NULL]`.
 Normally returns `VProfCounter [name][value]`.

+> [!NOTE]
+> A VProfCounter currently will NEVER become NULL, instead if something called vprof.Term you'll probably crash when using the class.

 #### string VProfCounter:Name()
 Returns the name of the counter.